LePetitYaroslav/house_sales_dashboard/README.md

-House Sales Dashboard is an interactive dashboard created in Tableau that provides an analysis of house sales data.
+House Sales Dashboard is an interactive dashboard created in Tableau that analyzes house sales data.
 The project includes a database and visualizations organized into seven worksheets, combined into a single dashboard.

 Contents.

-1.Worksheets.
+1. Worksheets.

   Calendar:
     Sales timeline by date.
   Daily Average Sales Price:
-    Average daily sales price of properties.
+    The average daily sales price of properties.
   Map:
     Geographical map showing the location of properties.
   Distribution of House Prices: